eMapR/LTOP_Imaging/README.md

 	1. Copy and paste script in GEE console

-	2. Make sure you all needed dependances (emapr GEE account has all dependances)
+	2. Make sure you all needed dependencies (emapr GEE account has all dependencies)

 	3. Review in script parameters.
 Lines 35-39, lines 47-49 (SNIC years), lines 83,84 (SNIC)